 - Saponins in legumes and whole grains, which can interfere with the absorption of many nutrients

-The glucosinolates in raw cruciferous vegetables such as kale or broccoli are generally not a problem unless you consume enormous amounts of these uncooked vegetables and have bothan underlying thyroid disorder and an iodine deficiency.
+Many of the anti-nutrients, including phytates, lectins, and glucosinolates, can be removed or deactivated by soaking, sprouting, or boiling the food before eating it.
+The glucosinolates in raw cruciferous vegetables such as kale or broccoli are generally not a problem unless you consume enormous amounts of these uncooked vegetables and have both an underlying thyroid disorder and an iodine deficiency.

 However, vegetarians, who consume a diet very high in anti-nutrients, are not often deficient in iron and zinc.
-It is hypothesized that the vegetarian body adapts to the presence of anti-nutrients by increasing absorption of the minerals in the intestines.
+It is hypothesized that the vegetarian body adapts to the presence of anti-nutrients by increasing the absorption of the minerals in the intestines.

-Many anti-nutrients have also been proven to have antioxidant and anticancer actions.
+Many anti-nutrients have also been found to have antioxidant and anticancer actions.
 Lectins are being studied for their ability to cause cancer cell death.
-Researchers are also investigating if non-toxic, low amounts of lectins might help to stimulate gut cell growth in patients who are unable to eat food for an extended period.
+Researchers are also investigating if non-toxic, low amounts of lectins might stimulate gut cell growth in patients who are unable to eat food for an extended period.
 Lectin-containing foods, including beans, peas, nuts, and whole grains are associated with decreased risk of heart disease, type 2 diabetes, and overweight.
 The same foods that contain the “anti-nutrients” are rich sources of many nutrients, including potassium, magnesium, fiber, vitamin C, vitamin A, and many more.
 Fiber itself prevents the absorption of some nutrients, but no one would ever say that we should eat a fiber-free diet.